elastic/ecs/rfcs/text/0012-orchestrator-field-set.md

 The key concern here is the dominance of one particular container orchestration system - Kubernetes - over the rest of the ecosystem.
-Other orchestrators include options like HashiCorp Nomad, Docker Swarm, Apache Mesos, but it is unclear to what extent the alternatives share the same logical primitives as Kubernetes.
-An attempt has been made to ensure that the proposed field set is as generic and flexible as possible, however it would be useful to consider in some detail whether the preference is to keep the field set short and as generic as possible, or large enough to cover all the logical primitives of popular orchestrators.
+Other orchestrators include options like HashiCorp Nomad, Docker Swarm, and Apache Mesos, but it is unclear to what extent the alternatives share the same logical primitives as Kubernetes.
+An attempt has been made to ensure that the proposed field set is as generic and flexible as possible, however it would be useful to consider in some detail whether the preference is to keep the field set as generic as possible, or large enough to cover all the logical primitives of popular orchestrators.
+Input from contributors who have experience with the various alternative orchestration providers would be particularly valuable.

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.